-D. D. Lee and H. S. Seung also gave two examples of applications of NMF on facial images and semantic analysis.
-In the facial images application, the grey intensities of each image were first linearly scaled so that the pixel mean and standard deviation were equal to 0.25, and then clipped to the range [0, 1].
-NMF was performed with the iterative algorithm, starting with random initial conditions for W and H. The algorithm was mostly converged after less than 50 iterations in their example.
+D. D. Lee and H. S. Seung also gave two examples of NMF application on facial images and semantic analysis.
+In the facial image application, the grey intensities of each image are first linearly scaled so that the pixel mean and standard deviation equal 0.25, and then clip to the range [0, 1].
+NMF is performed with the iterative algorithm, starting with random initial conditions for W and H. The algorithm converges usually in 50 iterations in their example.
 In fact, they have proved the convergence [4] of the NMF update rules.